spajus/keyclacker/README.md

 ### Optional Parameters

-You can pass in two optional parameters to the program.
-The `clear` option will clear the logs at the default location.
-Any other argument passed in will be used as the path to the log file for that process.
-See below:
+You can pass the volume value for the program (default volume is 1, which is pretty quiet)

 ```bash
 # Clear the logfile.